jbcannon/tReeTraits/README.md

 ## 📖 Citation

 The `treeTraits` package is associated with Cannon et al. (in press) XXXX.
-Please return at a later data for a full citation.
+Please return at a later date for a full citation.